Ashli Babbitt was killed on Jan 6, 2021, so feds opened criminal probe of HER! | WND | by Bob Unruh

 The report from the watchdog group explained Babbitt was killed as she climbed into a broken interior window in the Capitol on that day, when hundreds protested what they perceived as the unjust awarding of the White House to Joe Biden following the 2020 election.

-The records show that eight days after her death, she was targeted is a "posthumous investigation" and focused on "potential violations" including civil disorder, unlawful entry, riots, and "injuries to property."
+The records show that eight days after her death, she was targeted in a "posthumous investigation" that focused on "potential violations" including civil disorder, unlawful entry, riots and "injuries to property."

 Get the hottest, most important news stories on the Internet – delivered FREE to your inbox as soon as they break!
 Take just 30 seconds and sign up for WND's Email News Alerts!